John Jay College's Residence at the New Yorker

 Want to learn more?
 Sign up through the form below for more information!

-If you have already filled out your application, read the Room Reservation Process.
 If you are accepted as a resident, you will receive notification and will need to fill out a copy of the John Jay Housing License.

 When you reside in the John Jay residence, there is always someone from the college around and always have something to do.
 You have easy access to John Jay College's Student Services and form stronger friendships with other students.
 Click on the Student Support Services link above to see them all!
 Every week there are recreational and educational activities where YOU can participate.

 You will establish a sense of belonging, develop relationship and critical thinking skills, make ethical decisions and assume self-responsibility.
 The John Jay College Residential Life and EHS Housing staff suport students in these endeavors and develop activities that complement and enhance their classroom experiences.
 John Jay's Residential Life program also takes an active role in partnering with parents to ensure the overall developments and academic success of each student.
 Click on Personal Development to see more!

 Single: A single-person living space furnished with a bed, chest of drawers, desk, desk chair and, one closet.
 A private bathroom, television and refrigerator are also provided within the room.

 Double: A double occupancy living space furnished with two beds, each with a chest of drawers, desk and desk chair per resident.
 There is one closet, television, refrigerator and private bathroom are also provided within the room.